Why we need to ditch certainty and embrace uncertainty

 Life moves at the speed of light these days – we can’t guarantee that what was true yesterday is true today.
 It’s no wonder our brains crave certainty.

 However, if we don’t embrace uncertainty, we can’t learn, grow, explore, create and discover new things.
-So, what do we need to do to embrace uncertainty?
+So, how exactly do we embrace uncertainty?

 Blackboard with a question mark in white chalk